jipiboily/monologue/README.md

 6. Configure Monologue.
 This is all done in an initializer file, say `config/initializers/monologue.rb`.
 More on this in the [Wiki - Configuration](https://github.com/jipiboily/monologue/wiki/Configuration).

+7. Start your server and head on [http://localhost:3000/monologue](http://localhost:3000/monologue) to log in the admin section.

 ## Enable caching
 ---
 Just turn perform_caching to true in your environment config file (`config/environment/{environment}.rb):